 However, all of the research agrees that flexibility, training and experience play a much more decisive role in a person’s climbing.
 So, these are the things we should be focusing on.
 And what’s more, these are trainable factors!

 Still don’t want to believe your ape index doesn’t have a huge impact?
 Take it from arguably the best climber in the world: Adam Ondra.

 What is The Best Body Type For Climbing?

 - The wider the finger span, the better to be able to pinch modern holds

 - The thicker the better because the thicker the stronger.
 This also comes with a possible disadvantage: it might cause your fingers not to fit in certain pockets.

-- In bouldering a little more muscles will help you along, this a little more weight might be essential
+- In bouldering, a little more muscles will help you along, as this little more weight might be essential

 - A large arm span makes it easier to reach far away holds, but in all other cases it can become a disadvantage because you’re always further from the wall.
 (Pure physics!)